Anna Lewis reviews the latest collection, The Black Place, from Tamar Yoseloff.

 a silhouette caught on the horizon.

 Here, the indifference of the world to human suffering can be understood not as cruelty or hardness, but the dispassion of a universe infinitely larger than any of us, yet of which we are all a part.
 There is a suggestion that we may, indeed, be something more than our mortal cladding.
-It is the closest the book comes to peace.
+It is the closest The Black Place comes to peace.